InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 This is a chronological re-telling of the events leading to the present.
 Puffer got on the crab server one night saying that Dev was upset with him and that they needed to talk.
 Dev was out of town at this point, so very little information was known.
-The only information that we had indicated that somebody had complained against puffer, and dev was upset about it.
+The only information that we had indicated that somebody had complained against Puffer, and dev was upset about it.
 At this time, unbeknownst to us, there was a witch behind the scenes stirring the pot.
 There was a puppet master behind the scenes orchestrating the drama, I expect just to cause a rift among the community.
 Henceforth, this witch will be known as "Drama Queen" of Tilamook, Oregon.
 You all missed the coronation, but it was beautiful.
-The very next day puffer came back to crabcast and told us that he his mod had been removed.
+The very next day Puffer came back to crabcast and told us that he his mod had been removed.
 At this point I asked if he had even talked to dev yet, but he said that he had not.
-Dev punished puffer for a transgression that may not have even happened.
+Dev punished Puffer for a transgression that may not have even happened.
-At this point we had a conversation (see video #2 below) about how puffer should respond.
+At this point we had a conversation (see video #2 below) about how Puffer should respond.
-Everybody but puffer and surge come to the conclusion that puffer should make this public so that he has a reasonable expectation of good behavior from dev.
+Everybody but Puffer and surge come to the conclusion that Puffer should make this public so that he has a reasonable expectation of good behavior from dev.
 Puffer decided that out of what little respect he had left for dev, he would wait and see what he had to say.
 After a few more days we got two videos.
 The first was a conversation between Puffer and Drama Queen.
-After a few days we got another video that was a recording of the conversation we had with puffer after his mod was removed.
+After a few days we got another video that was a recording of the conversation we had with Puffer after his mod was removed.

 ### Drama Queen "proves" Wrongdoing

 #### Video 1
 [Link to video 1](https://www.youtube.com/watch?v=FQenYNQgS34)

-This is the evidence that dev used to "prove" that puffer had done something deserving of having mod revoked.
-This video takes place after the first few messages from dev, but most of the video takes place before puffers mod was removed (the last minute-ish is puffer reacting to losing Mod power).
+This is the evidence that dev used to "prove" that Puffer had done something deserving of having mod revoked.
+This video takes place after the first few messages from dev, but most of the video takes place before Puffers mod was removed (the last minute-ish is Puffer reacting to losing Mod power).
 Because this takes place after the initial accusations I do not know how it could be evidence of some wrongdoing.
-Even though this could not actually be the original complaint, there is still no evidence that puffer did anything wrong after the fact.
+Even though this could not actually be the original complaint, there is still no evidence that Puffer did anything wrong after the fact.
 If you do not have time to watch the whole video, it goes basically like this: Puffer has no idea what he has done wrong.
 He is upset with the situation, and how dev has handled it so far.
 This is not the first time that something like this has happened.
 Puffer states that the only thing he did remotely wrong was not ban his brother Facepalm for using a slur against another member of the community (you can actually see that happen in the video).